Landfill Energy Facts

 - Burning landfill gas in an engine or a flare is 99% effective in eliminating the pollution effects.

 - The City saves about $20,000/yr because it no longer has to filter landfill gas from Phase II.
 The State required the filtering to avoid odor problems near residential areas.

 - DTE Biomass owns and operates the landfill gas collection system and pays City $15,000/yr for landfill gas rights.
 DTE Biomass also gets federal tax credits for capturing a pollutant.

-- The City of Ann Arbor owns the electric generation system and Michigan Cogeneration Systems operates it.
+- The City of Ann Arbor owns the electric generation system and Landfill Energy Systems operates it.

 - Michigan Public Act 2 allows public utilities to pay extra for energy from waste.
 Detroit Edison agreed to pay 5.75 cents/kWh for the Ann Arbor landfill electricity.

 - Total landfill gas collected from Sep 1996 through Dec 2005 = 1.64 billion cubic feet.
 This is equivalent to removing 623,800 tons of CO2 from our atmosphere.

 - Total electricity generated from Apr 1998 through Dec 2005 = 43,600 MWh, which were sold to Detroit Edison for $2.5 million.
 By displacing electricity that Detroit Edison would have generated primarily by burning coal this saves another 39,300 tons of CO2.

 - Inside the stairwell of the City's Material Recovery Facility (MRF) is a mural of the landfill gas-to-energy system and the Waste Watcher characters illustrated by David Zinn.
 Read about it in this Refuse Into Power Brochure

 1930s: Landfill started as gravel pit.